sensiml/piccolo/README.md

 The simplest way to get started learning and using the features in Piccolo AI is to sign up for an account on SensiML's managed SaaS service at [SensiML Free Trial](https://sensiml.com/plans/trial/).

-If you prefer to install and manage Piccolo AI yourself, you can get the latest version on [GitHub](https://github.com/sensiml/piccolo).
+To install and manage Piccolo AI yourself, continue with the instructions and step-by-step installation video provided below.

 ## Run Piccolo AI Locally